 Airline options for a stopover in Iceland

-When I started researching this trip, it became clear that we had two options for airlines; IcelandAir and Wow Air.
+When I started researching this trip, it became clear that we had two options for airlines; IcelandAir and Wow Air, the latter of which has since gone out of business.
 Both airlines offered very reasonable prices; we are used to paying around $1,000 per person for round trip transatlantic flights between the US and the UK, and we found both of these airlines came in at about half of that price; we paid a little less than $1,000 on IcelandAir for one adult, one child, and one lap infant round trip New York to Birmingham in the middle of the summer travel season.
-The big difference I found between the two airlines was that Wow Air is considered more of a budget airline, and you’ll have to pay extra for checking a bag and selecting a seat in advance.
-The prices for Wow Air looked cheaper initially, but once all of those charges were factored in, the prices worked out to be about the same.

 We had a great experience with IcelandAir, and wouldn’t hesitate to use them again.
 The planes were comfortable, the flight attendants were friendly, and while we were inevitably delayed leaving Newark (I swear I have never, ever left that airport on time!) we made up the time in the air and landed right on schedule.